mattkrick/fast-bitset/README.md

 **Returns**: <code>number</code> - cardinality
 <a name="BitSet+getIndices"></a>
 ### bitSet.getIndices() ⇒ <code>Array</code>
 Get the indices of all set bits.
-Useful for debugging, but if you can break early, make your own loop
+Useful for debugging, uses `forEach` internally

 **Kind**: instance method of <code>[BitSet](#BitSet)</code>
 **Returns**: <code>Array</code> - Indices of all set bits